teuben/teunix/docs/astronomy-on-ubuntu.md

 Useful to know it exists, but out of scope for this paper?

-## Startup Files
+## Startup Files or Dotfiles

-In addition to you .bashrc (or .cahrc etc.) there are other tools to keep your shell environment organized.
+In addition to you .bashrc (or .cshrc etc.) there are other tools to keep your shell environment organized.
 One is the **direnv** command, which allows you to keep project specific environment variables.

 Another is my own, the *rc* alias, which depends on an ~/rc/PROJECT.rc file in which you place your own project dependant commands.
-This also serves as a *self-documenting*
+This also serves as a *self-documenting* reminder what the heck you are doing

-I use the following bash alias :
+I use the following bash function for this

     rc () {
       if [ ! $1 ]; then